TechFusionMasters/DelegatR/documents/why-delegatr.md

 ## Who it’s for

-MediatorKit is a fit when you want:
+DelegatR is a fit when you want:

 - Enterprise applications that value predictable, testable orchestration
 - Internal platforms that need a stable, minimal contract layer